|

 Make note of any German national holidays when the Audi production facility may be closed during your trip.

 At the time I was there in Nov.
 1994, there was an English brochure called "From Station to Station, Audi production at Audi" which provided further detail on the assembly process.
-This brochure may not be available anymore.
+This brochure is likely not available anymore but there may be a new version.

 There was also a video available on the assembly process, with the same name, but I believe it was only available in German and with the European PAL video format.
 You can get the PAL format converted to the USA NTSC format.